Sign Up Free

 What DeFi Actually Is (and What It Replaces)

 DeFi removes those intermediaries and replaces them with software.
 Specifically, with smart contracts that execute automatically when conditions are met.
 A smart contract can accept your deposit, calculate your interest, manage your collateral, and liquidate your position if needed, all without a human making a decision at any point.
 The rules are encoded in the program.
-The program runs on a blockchain.
-The results are transparent and irreversible.
+The program runs on a blockchain, and the results are transparent and irreversible.

 But smart contracts alone aren't enough.
 They need external data to make decisions.
 A lending contract needs to know the current price of ETH to decide whether your collateral is sufficient.
-That data comes from oracle infrastructure that delivers real-world prices to the blockchain.
+That data comes from oracles that feed real-world prices to the blockchain.
 Together, smart contracts (the execution layer) and oracles (the data layer) form the foundation on which every DeFi application is built.

 The Three Core Mechanisms

-DeFi includes dozens of application types: lending platforms, decentralized exchanges, yield aggregators, insurance protocols, prediction markets, stablecoin systems, and more.
+DeFi includes dozens of application types: lending platforms, decentralized exchanges, yield aggregators, insurance protocols, prediction markets, and stablecoin systems.
 But underneath all of that complexity, nearly everything is built from combinations of three fundamental mechanisms: lending, swapping, and staking.
 Understanding these three is understanding DeFi.

 THE THREE CORE DEFI PRIMITIVES